STUDENT/PARENT HANDBOOK -

 If a parent or student fails to meet the responsibilities outlined above for a second time within the same school year, the school will send a letter to the parent/guardian informing the family that the student has failed to meet the minimum standards of independent study and/or the Governing Board policies.
 The letter will include the reason for the notification so the parent and student are aware that they are not fulfilling their responsibilities with the school.

-If the reason for the second notification is that the student failed to attain 70% of learning completed/attained per the credentialed teacher of record, a student support meeting will be scheduled with the school’s educational team within five days.
+If the reason for the second notification is that the student failed to attain 70% of learning completed/attained per the credentialed teacher of record, a student support meeting (SST) will be scheduled with the school’s educational team within five days.
 The school’s educational team will include the student, parent, teacher, and school designee.
 The purpose of the meeting will be to develop a plan to support the student’s success.
 An additional follow-up learning period meeting must occur within ten school days of the student support meeting.
 This meeting will take place to ensure the student has begun making adequate progress.

-If the parent/student do not attend the scheduled student support meeting, the meeting will be held with the teacher and school designee, and the student will receive the third notification from the school.
+If the parent/student do not attend the scheduled student support meeting, the meeting will be held with the teacher and school designee, and the student will receive the third Progress Improvement notification from the school.

 If the reason for the notification is that the parent or student missed a learning period meeting, a follow-up meeting must occur within five school days.

-If a parent or student fails to meet the responsibilities mentioned above for a third time within the same school year, an evaluation will be conducted to determine whether it is in the best interests of the pupil to remain in independent study.
+If a parent or student fails to meet the responsibilities mentioned above for a third time within the same school year, a third-party evaluation will be conducted to determine whether it is in the best interests of the pupil to remain in independent study.
 If the evaluation finds that it is not in the student’s best interest to remain in independent study, the student may be involuntarily withdrawn and the school will send a letter to the parent/guardian informing the family that the student has failed to meet the minimum standards of independent study and/or the Governing Board policies and has been involuntarily withdrawn from the school.
 This letter will be sent by registered mail and the student’s district of residence will be notified.
 A written record of the findings of any evaluation made as a result of missed assignments shall be treated as a mandatory interim pupil record.
 The record shall be maintained for a period of three years from the date of the evaluation and, if the student transfers to another California public school, the record shall be forwarded to that school.
 (51747)

 Special Education Students - PIN Policy